lvyijin/hello-world/setupEnviromentEnglish.md

   ![id](https://github.com/lvyijin/learngit/blob/master/images/id.png "id")

+Then you will enter the shell of the container.
+You can run some basic commands, such as ```uname -a``` to prove that you are in the container.

 ## Configuring development environment
-### Please mount the host folder to VirtualBox
+### Mounting the host folder to VirtualBox

-- From link https://github.com/alibaba/pouch/master fork the codes to your own github account and clone your master branch to the local
+- From link https://github.com/alibaba/pouch/master to fork the codes to your own github account and clone your master branch to the local.
-- Please open the virtualBox and enter the command to view the environment variables of go
+- Please open the virtualBox and enter the command to view the environment variables of go.
 ```
 go env
 ```